"Made In America"

 "There wasn't any grand finale," he says.

-Steven Van Zandt, who since the beginning played Tony's loyal consigliere Silvio.
+Or was there?
+Gandolfini suddenly remembers his last scene alongside Steven Van Zandt, who since the beginning played Tony's loyal consigliere Silvio.
 "This is no indication of my feelings toward anyone else, but, for some reason, that really hit me when he left.
 Wow!"

-Speaking to a reporter at HBO headquarters last week, Gandolfini, who recently signed a production deal with the network, was taking a break from screening footage for a documentary he's making about U.S. soldiers in
+Speaking to a reporter at HBO headquarters last week, Gandolfini, who recently signed a production deal with the network, was taking a break from screening footage for a documentary he's making about U.S. soldiers in Iraq who recover from near-fatal injuries.

 Dressed casually in short sleeves, chinos and running shoes, the 45-year-old actor is down-to-earth and deferential, yet remains a formidable presence even without Tony's cockiness and mobster cred.
 His voice, while reflecting his New Jersey background, is richer, more robust than Tony's astringent delivery.